alexanderthebadatcoding/mls-led-scoreboard/README.md

 Display daily MLS action on an raspberry pi powered LED matrix.
 Currently supports 64x32 boards only.

 ### Credit and inpsiration
-This project was inspired by the [nfl-led-scoreboard](https://github.com/mikemountain/nfl-led-scoreboard/) which was inspired by the [nhl-led-scoreboard](https://github.com/riffnshred/nhl-led-scoreboard), who based THEIR project off of the [mlb-led-scoreboard](https://github.com/MLB-LED-Scoreboard/mlb-led-scoreboard).
+This project was inspired by the [nba-led-scoreboard](https://github.com/m0ranwad/nba-led-scoreboard) who got the idea from [nfl-led-scoreboard](https://github.com/mikemountain/nfl-led-scoreboard/) which was inspired by the [nhl-led-scoreboard](https://github.com/riffnshred/nhl-led-scoreboard), who based THEIR project off of the [mlb-led-scoreboard](https://github.com/MLB-LED-Scoreboard/mlb-led-scoreboard).
 Go check them out.

 ### Donate
 <a href="https://paypal.me/kircherbrian"><img src="https://github.com/andreostrovsky/donate-with-paypal/blob/master/dark.svg" height="40"></a>